redis/redis-doc/commands/eval.md

     10) "0.17082803611217"

-In order to make it a pure function, but still making sure that every invocation of the script will result in a different random elements, we can simply add an additional argument to the script, that will be used in order to seed the Lua PRNG.
-The new script will be like the following:
+In order to make it a pure function, but still making sure that every invocation of the script will result in different random elements, we can simply add an additional argument to the script, that will be used in order to seed the Lua pseudo random number generator.
+The new script will be like the
+following:

     RandomPushScript = <<EOF
         local i = tonumber(ARGV[1])